 - Explore the Trotternish Peninsula

-The Isle of Skye is an island just off of the Northwest coast, connected by a bridge.
+The Isle of Skye is an island just off of the Northwest coast, connected by a bridge – it’d one off the best road trips in Scotland by far.
 It is renowned for being picturesque and for its rugged, rocky landscape.
 It’s Scotland’s largest island.
 It’s a gorgeous trip from Glasgow by a six-hour train ride plus a short ferry ride.
 Given the distance, turning your excursion into an overnighter is recommended.

 The Fairy Pools, located in Glen Brittle, are deep blue magical pools that are more than inviting.
 Take a dip!
 If you would rather stick to the land, there is a large rock formation, almost a perfect pillar shape, that is called the ‘Old Man.’
 Don’t worry— it is an easy walk up to the Old Man.
 Even those who don’t like hiking will enjoy the journey.